 Nonetheless, as a potential visitor to this beautiful country, it is best to familiarize yourself with the state of viruses and infections in Turkey.
-This will help you decide whether it is safe to travel to Turkey and teach you how to avoid contracting diseases and what to do if you do catch a bug during your tour.
+This will help you decide whether it is safe to travel to Turkey and teach you how to avoid contracting diseases and what to do if you catch a bug during your tour.

 Infectious Diseases in Turkey

 The chances are that you’ve never heard of the leishmaniasis disease.
-Spread by an infected dog or sandfly, this illness is much more common in Syria.
+Spread by an infected dog or sandfly, this illness is more common in Syria.
 Also known as a skin lump, this can lead to fever, weight loss, and anemia.

-Children aged 6-11 months should have one dose of the measles vaccines.
+Children aged 6-11 months should have one dose of the measles vaccine.
 Children older than 11 months should have two doses, separated by 28 days.
 2 doses of the MMR vaccine are almost 100% effective at preventing measles.

 Prevention is important!

 While in Turkey, the responsibility for your health is still in your hands.
-Therefore, avoid drinking tap water while you’re on a business or leisure trip to Turkey.
+Therefore, avoid drinking tap water while on a business or leisure trip to Turkey.
 Tap water typically has a lot of contaminants that won’t sit well with your body.